 I’d took an intensive training coarse and was able to ride any size of bike after only a week of training.
 Crazy really because these machines can give you enough power you feel like a jet pilot, bloody brilliant fun, not so much when you’re sliding down the road but on two wheels they’re absolutely awesome.

 You’ve been reading about my past memories, some great times but I’ve witnessed some horrific episodes.
 The great ones I love but the other side of great lay my demons.
 My work accident for one but my greatest nightmare came over the period I was married, a very turbulent exhausting relationship to someone I fell completely out of love with, not sure if I ever really did love her at all if I’m honest.
 When we met she was sterilised, I really wanted to be a father.
-She decided to have a operation to reverse the procedure and very soon became pregnant.
+She decided to have an operation to reverse the procedure and very soon became pregnant.
 Hospital visits due to unexpected problems where each and every week.
 At 26 weeks we had gone out for a night out, nothing to much.
 We decided to go for a takeaway on the way home.
 On entering to takeaway I noticed a certain individual that our paths had crossed previously, well his brothers but I suppose hit one you hit them all.
 Well I ended up standing right next to him.
 He had been drinking heavily but the moment he turned towards me he started pushing and got a few punches to my face.
 My wife screamed at my attacker and tried to stand in our way.
 All I saw was his foot firmly plant itself directly into her stomach.
 I went crazy.
 The scuffle quickly ended has I screamed in anger that she was pregnant, his response was I don’t give a fuck.
 He left the premises and we made our way home, she felt awful and requested me to take her to hospital.
 She was rushed over to St Mary’s hospital in Manchester where she undertook an operation to bring our baby girl into the world, extremely premature, less than a bag of sugar.
 Signs where good, so good that the hospital released her back to Blackburn, Queens Park hospital where she’d stay in the intensive care baby unit.
-Very sadly she became very ill and an infection took her from a world she hadn’t had a chance to experience.
+Very sadly she became extremely ill and an infection took her from a world she hadn’t had a chance to experience.
 Only a few weeks of thinking she would soon be coming home I had the heartache of ringing my family and telling them the sad news.

 We decided to try again and she became pregnant fairly quickly, intensive checks and antenatal appointments.
 Things were going well until one scan, I saw the nurses face change as the scan showed the babies heart was no longer beating, a still born birth was arranged, a very sorrowful event and once again phone calls made of the devastating news.
 The sorrow of seeing your son motionless without a chance was horrible, I felt sick and slipping into depression.